USDA-ARS-NWRC/smrf/docs/configuration.rst

 Configuration
 =============

-SMRF is configured using a configuration file and an extention of Pythons `ConfigParser`_ (:mod:`smrf.framework.model_framework.MyParser`).
+SMRF is configured using a configuration file and an extension of Pythons `ConfigParser`_ (:mod:`smrf.framework.model_framework.MyParser`).
 See ``test_data/testConfig.ini`` for an example and read below for more information on specific sections.